Skip to content

 NOMOQ prints a Batch Code on all cans as part of a legally required traceability system in line with Food Safety regulations.
 This Batch Code is mandatory and cannot be removed.

 In addition to the Batch Code, the name NOMOQ is also printed on the can for the same traceability reasons.
-This practice follows industry standards and is common among major can manufacturers such as Ball or Ardagh.
+This practice follows industry standards and is common among major can manufacturers such as Ardagh.

-Batch Code and sample ID
+❇️ Batch Code and sample ID

 During the sampling phase, a Sample ID is printed on the can.